dereksonderegger/444/docs/04_Intro_to_Data_Wrangling.md

 #### `select()`

 Often you only want to work with a small number of columns of a data frame and want to be able to *select* a subset of columns or perhaps remove a subset.
-The function to do that is `dplyr::select()`
+The function to do that is `dplyr::select()`.

 I could select the columns Exam columns by hand, or by using an extension of the `:` operator